Your new year's resolution: Get serious about your consumer data privacy strategy

-The significant piece of legislation addressing these concerns in recent years was of course the EU's GDPR, which took effect last year and had stringent compliance requirements.
+The significant piece of legislation addressing these concerns in recent years was of course the EU's GDPR, which took effect in May 2018 and had stringent compliance requirements.
 Many organizations today are still struggling to close their GDPR compliance gaps.
 And while the GDPR technically only provided rights to EU citizens’ data, it affected a large number of organizations here in the USA, as many American business also serve European-based customers.

 Up next … CCPA

 While there hasn’t been a federal law addressing data privacy, the new California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.
 Considering that California would rank as the fifth largest economy in the world if it were a country, only the most hyper-local businesses in the U.S. are spared from CCPA penalties—effectively making it a national law.
 It guarantees Californian citizens, among other rights, the ability to:

 - Access the personal information your business has collected.

 - Know whether that info will be sold (and to which businesses).

 - Say no to the sale of that information.

 - Request the deletion of their personal information.